bernardpaulus/identify_pins/README.md

       Ground  _____
        GND    /////

-Compile and load the  in your microcontroller, and you're done!
+Compile and load `identify_pins/identify_pins.ino`  in your microcontroller, and you're done!

 License
 -------

-public domain duh
+this is very proprietary: see LICENSE.txt for the exact details.